compulim/generator-azure-web-app/README.md

 The publish settings file can be downloaded from [Azure Dashboard](https://portal.azure.com/) or using [Azure PowerShell](https://msdn.microsoft.com/en-us/library/dn385850(v=nav.70).aspx).

-### Manual deploy to IIS
+## Advanced: Manual deploy to IIS

-First, pack the web server, `npm run pack`.
+(This scenario is only supported on Windows because it requires MSDeploy)

+Similar to Azure Web App, the website can also deploy to an on-premise IIS with [iisnode](https://github.com/tjanczuk/iisnode) and [Node.js](https://nodejs.org/) installed.

+[iisnode](https://github.com/tjanczuk/iisnode) helps manage Node.js worker process:

+* Automatic process recycle
+* Redirect console output to file

-Then, use [MSDeploy](https://www.iis.net/downloads/microsoft/web-deploy) to "sync" the package to the server.
+After you have packed your website into a MSDeploy ZIP file (`npm run pack`), use [MSDeploy](https://www.iis.net/downloads/microsoft/web-deploy) to "sync" the package to the server.
 For example,

 ```
 "C:\Program Files (x86)\IIS\Microsoft Web Deploy V3\msdeploy.exe"